Västerås

-Västerås is the seat of Västerås Municipality, the capital of Västmanland County and an episcopal see.
+Västerås is the seat of Västerås Municipality, which is the capital of Västmanland County and an episcopal see.

 History

 Västerås is one of the oldest cities in Sweden and Northern Europe.
-The name originates from Västra Aros (West Aros), which refers to the river mouth of Svartån.
 The area has been populated since the Nordic Viking Age, before 1000 CE.
-In the beginning of the 11th century it was the second largest city in Sweden, and by the 12th century had become the seat of the bishop.
+Anundshög, Sweden's largest burial mound, is located just outside the City of Västerås.
+It was built about 500 CE and is over 74 yd wide and is almost 10 yd high.
+In the beginning of the 11th century, Västerås was the second largest city in Sweden; by the 12th century, it had become the seat of the bishop.